geek29/knot/README.md

 - Probabilistic Data Structures & Approximate Solutions https://www.youtube.com/watch?v=yg1ZVdpCbFs&feature=youtu.be
 - How to conduct a good Programming Interview - http://www.lihaoyi.com/post/HowtoconductagoodProgrammingInterview.html

+#Mobile Apps
+- Initial experience creating cross-platform apps with Flutter and Dart : http://www.harrischris.com/article/flutter-initial-experience
+> However, the question is whether a ..
+[Flutter, Cordova, React-native etc app] .. will be Good Enough when the alternative is writing two separate apps
+This is a more important consideration than is often given credit for, perhaps because the perspective we most often read about is the high end of the industry.
+But vast amounts of software is written to extremely tight budgets, often for small businesses, where there is flat-out zero chance of two native apps being written.
+It's choose-your-platform, or something cross-platform.
+For very many of these kinds of apps, which are pretty much invisible from the blogs/HN/medium world, RN/Flutter/Cordova etc are perfectly appropriate.
+The fact that these may not be the best platforms from which to use the very latest, most hardware-entwined OS features, or to do highly custom 'delightful' bits of UX, is often in this world quite irrelevant.

 #Blogs
 - https://highlyscalable.wordpress.com